Action/emotion

-Dreaming About Falling in Bridge: Meaning, Psychology & Symbolism
+Dreaming About Falling in a Bridge: Meaning, Psychology & Symbolism

-Dreaming of falling in a bridge may reflect feelings of instability or transitions in your waking life.
+Dreaming of falling in a bridge may reflect transitional fears or emotional instability during key life changes.

 Written by: DreamMeaning Editorial Team